carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 ### Community Calendar

-Once you have scheduled a call, a calendar invite will be sent to the email address you used when signing up.
+Once you have scheduled a session, a calendar invite will be sent to the email address you used when signing up.
 All community sessions will also be listed on our {{'[Community Calendar]({}/community/events/)'.format(carpentries_website)}}.

 ### Etherpad